wortell-smart-learning/snowflake-sql/Labs/12-implement-error-handling.md

 ### Challenge 1: Catch errors and display only valid records

-The marketing manager is using the following T-SQL query, but they are getting unexpected results.
+The marketing manager is using the following SQL query, but they are getting unexpected results.
 They have asked you to make the code more resilient, to stop it crashing and to not display duplicates when there is no data.

 ```
 DECLARE @customerID AS INT = 30110;